shuntaak/shuntaak.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at the Graduate School of Information Science and Technology, the University of Tokyo since April 2019.
-My research interests include continuous optimization theory and their applications such as machine learning and traffic engineering.
+My research interests include continuous optimization theory and its applications such as machine learning and traffic engineering.